mohamedyd/awesome_resources/README.md

 * [Exploring the art of AI one concept at a time, Aman Chadha](https://aman.ai/): The website covers Distilled AI (courses), Research, Primers, coding, and recommendation lists.

+## Books

+[Software Engineering at Google](https://abseil.io/resources/swe-book/html/toc.html): This book is about the engineering practices utilized at Google to make their codebase sustainable and healthy.

 # Explainable AI

 ## XAI Books